mysticatea/eslint-plugin-eslint-comments/docs/rules/require-description.md

 /* eslint-env browser -- This script works in browser. */
 // eslint-disable-next-line -- Temporarily avoids the lint error problem.
 See issue XXX.
 /* global $ -- This script using jQuery. */

+// Temporarily avoids the lint error problem.
+See issue XXX.
+// eslint-disable-next-line
 " />

 ## Options